 Below is the procedure used to calibrate the analyzer for the monthly multi-point calibration.
+The procedure described below applies to all three channels of the analyzer.

 The total flow of any calibration point generated by the calibrator must be at minimum, a factor of 2.5 greater than the flow demand of the analyzer.
 All calibrations require the sample line from the calibrator to the analyzer have a positive pressure bypass in order to deliver gas to the analyzer at the pressure required by the analyzer.